 Somewhere along my Death Row experience, a man calmly began his weight-lifting routine in the machines across the aisle from me.
 He seemed to pray before he began each machine, and after he finished a set, he remained seated.
 He appeared so peaceful, I half expected him to say “Namaste” before he left the machine.
 He didn’t.
 Unlike me, he was not completing extra exercises between machines, and he occasionally looked my way as I performed mine.
 Apparently, watching someone else exercise has its own value.

 At one point, I was doing a balance, killer-leg exercise that looks most like the toe touches on this page, except the back leg can extend upward higher than horizontal.
-The object is to tighten the core muscles to maintain balance as you stand on one leg, keeping your hips square to the front, extending the other straight leg backwards, reaching with one arm to touch the floor and pick up something.
+The object is to tighten the core muscles to maintain balance as you stand on one leg, keeping your hips square to the front, extending the other straight leg backward, reaching with one arm to touch the floor and pick up something.
 (And then do the same exercise with the other leg, reaching down to replace what you had just picked up.)
 Again and again.

 Try it.
 It requires concentration and balance.
 It makes me tremble — not from fear but from exertion.
 I often lose my balance and start again.
 It was while I was thus exerting myself that I heard Mr. Namaste speak.